Skip to main content

 Progress we’ve made in this area

-• We are improving ways to detect and mask personal information.
-The Data Analytics Centre, Department of Customer Service has developed a Personally Identifiable Information (PII) detection and masking tool using machine learning.
+• The NSW Government is improving ways to detect and mask personal information by developing and testing a personal identifier detection and masking tool using machine learning.
 The tool protects personal information without affecting the ability to use the data to gain valuable insights.

-• NSW Transport is improving the way that personal information in images (for example, from speed cameras) is protected.
+• The NSW Government is improving the way that personal information in images (for example, from speed cameras) is protected.
 By developing AI assessment processes and data retention policies, faces and vehicle registration plates are automatically blurred.

-• The NSW Government listens to the experiences and views of customers through Customer Experience Surveys.
+• The NSW Government builds community trust by listening to the experiences and views of customers through Customer Experience Surveys.
 It is one of the largest public sector surveys of its kind in the world.
 The results are used to drive continuous improvement of services across the sector.

 Image